auth0/docs/articles/integrations/using-auth0-to-secure-a-cli.md

    In order for the CLI to be able to receive the callback and retrieve the code, it should run on the web server.
 :::

 4. __Exchange the Authorization Code for a Token__.
 With the `code`, the program then uses the [/oauth/token endpoint](/api/authentication#authorization-code-pkce-) to obtain a token.
 In this second step, the CLI program adds a `verifier` parameter with the exact same random secret generated in step 1.
 Auth0 uses this to correlate and verify that the request originates from the same application.
-If successful the response is another JSON object, with an `id_token`, and `Access Token`.
+If successful the response is another JSON object, with an `id_token`, and Access Token.
 Note that if the `verifier` doesn't match with what was sent in the [/authorize endpoint](/api/authentication#authorization-code-grant-pkce-), the request will fail.

 ::: note
    For implementation details and sample scripts, refer to [Execute an Authorization Code Grant Flow with PKCE](/api-auth/tutorials/authorization-code-grant-pkce).